-After the continued and quite satisfying success of my Epic Pure pitcher-type filter (read my review of the Epic Pure here), I decided to look to Epic again when it came time to upgrade my home water filtration.
+After the continued and quite satisfying success of my Epic Pure pitcher-type filter, I decided to look to Epic again when it came time to upgrade my home water filtration.
 I wanted an under-sink water filtration system to hook into my home plumbing to free up some refrigerator space (pitcher filters can be bulky), and also to ensure that all the cold water that comes through my kitchen tap would be filtered.

 Off to Amazon I trotted, and found the Epic Smart Shield under-sink water filter.
-After reviewing the specs on Amazon (and double-checking on Epic’s website) I found it was just what the doctor ordered.
+After reviewing the specs on Amazon, I found it was just what the doctor ordered.
 And speaking of ordering, I was delighted to find the Smart Shield on sale for $99.95.
 I ordered one up on the spot, and the smiley Amazon box showed up on my doorstep a couple days later.

 WHAT’S IN THE BOX?!?